+Study abroad is a program that allows students to take one or more classes in a country other than the United States for academic credit.
 Study abroad offers valuable opportunities to visit another country, experience another culture firsthand, build your cross-cultural skills, enhance your resume, immerse yourself in another language, challenge yourself in new ways, and make new friends.

 To get started in the process of participating on a study abroad program:

-- Complete the program application, pay any application deposits, and fulfill any other program requirements.
+5. Complete the program application, pay any application deposits, and fulfill any other program requirements.
 Each program may have a different application and requirements.
 If the program does not have their own application, use the general Study Abroad Student Program Application.

-- Pay any remaining deposits or fees toward the program.
+8. Pay any remaining deposits or fees toward the program.